BhautikEngineer/Javascript/README.md

 ### Browser APIs and Web APIs

+jsonplaceholder website is good for axios API.
+Now, make table and add search functionality.
+After that add dropdown for column names and search in that specific column only. remove filter and add master search.

 Exploring browser-specific APIs (e.g., localStorage, Geolocation, Canvas) Working with web APIs for integrating external services (e.g., Google Maps , Twitter)